danielcarter/danielcarter.github.io/_courses/online_media_design/mc_5312_online_media_design.md

 By the end of this course, students will be able to:

 - design and develop projects in HTML and CSS, as well as using current frameworks and content management systems.
+- critique examples of online storytelling.
 - conduct user research.
-- use human-centered design methods.
-- think creatively about web publishing.
+- produce online, multimedia packages.

 ### Course Organization